The pros and cons of a subscription business model are:

 Con: Subscription business comes with compliances

-Subscription models need adherence to complex legal and regulatory obligations, demanding significant resources to manage.
+Business owners face significant administrative and financial challenges because of regulations on subscription services.
 This includes consumer protection, data privacy laws, payment standards, and subscription-specific regulations.
-For instance, in the United States, the Restore Online Shoppers' Confidence Act mandates clear and conspicuous disclosures before obtaining billing information.
-Varying regional regulations complicate cross-jurisdictional business operations.
+In the U.S., the Restore Online Shoppers’ Confidence Act mandates clear disclosures.
+Varying regional regulations complicates cross-jurisdictional business operations.
 Compliance demands constant vigilance and adaptation, as regulations change and evolve.
-Better Business Bureau reports 45% of small businesses see compliance costs as a significant burden.
+The Better Business Bureau reports 45% of small businesses find compliance costs burdensome.
 In fact, 80 hours per year are spent dealing with federal regulations.
 This means you need to invest time and resources into understanding these regulations.

 Compliance also demands advanced technology for secure data management, billing, and customer communication.
-In fact small businesses spend $20,000 annually on compliance-related technology upgrades.
+In fact, small businesses spend $20,000 annually on compliance-related technology upgrades.
 And 45% of these businesses needed these upgrades, according to TechRepublic.
 The complexity of compliance can also slow down innovation and market entry.
-This is because new features or business models must be vetted for regulatory adherence first.
+New features or business models must first be vetted for regulatory adherence.

 The legal and regulatory considerations in a subscription business model are: